 Our Padmasambhava Buddha statue was crafted by the master artisans in Patan, Nepal.
 These master craftsmen have been the source of Buddha statues for the Tibetan monasteries for many centuries.
 The lost wax sculpting method was used to craft this Guru Rinpoche Buddha statue.
 As a result, it displays the fine details of a world class statue.
 Additionally, the statue is hand painted and gold gilded.

 This Padmasambhava Buddha statue also features his divine attribute called the khatvanga which is leaning against his left shoulder.
-Additionally, the khatvanga has the 3 severed heads of the 3 kayas (Dharmakaya, Sambhogakaya and Nirmanakaya).
+Additionally, the khatvanga has the 3 severed heads of the 3 kayas desire, form and formlessness.
 They are impaled on the khatvanga and it is capped with a trident.
 Also, he wears the blue robe of a mantra practitioner and his hat features the 5 petals of the lotus flower.